Investors Policy

 h) Change in status from Minor to Major and Resident to NRI and vice versa;

-The shareholders are advised to go through the above Circulars in order to understand the documents required for updating the KYC and approval of investor requests.
+The shareholders are advised to go through the SEBI Circulars in order to understand the documents required for updating the KYC and approval of investor requests.

 Important Note: